drmbali/covid19indiaupdates/README.md

 ## Mentions and thanking notes

-We are thankful to **Mapbox** team who allowed us to use their apu for free for 6 months, also a big thanks to **https://covid19india.org** for keeping their APIs public, otherwise scarping data from the web would have been a hectic and time taking task.
+We are thankful to **Mapbox** team who allowed us to use their javascript API free of cost for 6 months, also a big thanks to **https://covid19india.org** for keeping their APIs public, otherwise scarping data from the web would have been a hectic and time taking task.

 ### Live project links: